What is IgA Nephropathy?

 - Maintaining a healthy diet: Correct amounts of protein and fluid intake according to your nephrologist’s recommendations.
 A healthy diet consists of low salt with emphasis on fruits and vegetables low in saturated fat and cholesterol.

 - Not smoking

-The ultimate goal with treatment is to avoid progression into end stage renal disease, the need for dialysis or kidney transplantation.
+The ultimate goal with treatment is to avoid progression into end stage kidney disease, which leads to the need for dialysis or kidney transplantation.

 In this installment of our NephCure U educational program series, Drs.
 Barbara Gillespie and Patrick Nachman discuss how IgAN presents in patients, available treatment options, and clinical trial opportunities.